 This multi-position lever controls and sets the height position of the horizontal splitting wedge.
-At its lowest position the 4 way wedge becomes a two way wedge forr smaller logs.
-Increasing the height allows for 4 way splitting of larger logs up to 22" maximum diameter.
+At its lowest position the 4 way wedge becomes a two way wedge, to handle smaller logs, increasing the height allows for 4 way splitting of larger logs.
 Adjust the height as required.